Police to release updated sketch of serial killer

 SAN FRANCISCO (AP) — Police plan to release a sketch Wednesday depicting what a serial killer might look like now in a cold case involving at least five stabbing deaths of gay men in the mid-1970s in San Francisco.

 The killer was dubbed the “Doodler” after he told a person who later became a victim and survived that he was a cartoonist.
 Police say the attacker was doodling while he and the man talked at a late-night diner.

-A witness was able to give investigators a description of the suspect in the case, leading to a man being detained in 1976, but he was never charged.
+The Doodler is believed to have killed at least five men and as many as 14 between January 1974 and September 1975.

+Police also intend to offer a $100,000 reward Wednesday or information leading to the arrest and conviction of the killer and release audio from a 1974 phone call to police reporting a body found along Ocean Beach.

 Most Read Nation & World Stories